rnabioco/scrapR/README.md

 # scrapR
-R package for importing and processing [`scraps`](https://github.com/rnabioco/scraps) reference and output
+R package for importing and processing [`scraps`](https://github.com/rnabioco/scraps) reference and output.
+Python version of equivalent support is under development.

 ### read reference (if converting to gene-level psi values)
 ```